smiromania/Website-Clustering/README.md

 This undertaking displays the design of the anticipated productive deliverables:

 ### ✅ Solution Exposition / Presentation
 From my side, I looked at this as a task of visual hash and comparison.
 Instead of K-Means or DBSCAN, I used perceptual hashing to quantify the visual similarity between logos.
-The idea was to keep it low-tech and deterministic, and to scale up for an efficient performance on small to mid-size datasets.
+The idea was to keep it low-tech and deterministic, and to scale up for an efficient performance on small to mid-size datasets (it still took 2 hours to run the model).

 We played around with different icon tags-such as

 `<link rel="icon">`,`apple-touch-icon`, and what not-before finally deciding on hash, which gave the intewriting and consistent outputs.
-It provides clarity and simplicity but still possesses strong accuracy.
+It provides clarity and simplicity with a fair accuracy.

 ### 📊 Output
 - Over **97% of the websites** have logos extracted from more than 4300 domains.
 Only **2 Failures** were recorded while extracting the logos.